observIQ/bindplane-agent/README.md

 #### Kubernetes

-To deploy the collector on Kubernetes, further documentation can be found at our [observiq-otel-collector-k8s](https://github.com/observIQ/observiq-otel-collector-k8s) repository.
+To deploy the agent on Kubernetes, further documentation can be found at our [observiq-otel-collector-k8s](https://github.com/observIQ/observiq-otel-collector-k8s) repository.

 ### Next Steps

-Now that the collector is installed it is collecting basic metrics about the host machine printing them to the log.
-If you want to further configure your collector you may do so by editing the config file.
+Now that the agent is installed it is collecting basic metrics about the host machine printing them to the log.
+If you want to further configure your agent you may do so by editing the config file.
 To find your config file based on your OS reference the table below:

 | OS | Default Location |
 | :--- | :---- |